 Manugistics Software for Supply Chain Management

 Manugistics began life as a company called Scientific Time Sharing Corporation (STSC), formed in 1969 in Bethesda, Maryland.
-In the beginning, STSC was geared towards writing programs using the APL computer language for IBM.
+In the beginning, STSC was geared toward writing programs using the APL computer language for IBM.

 After a number of years of developing APL programming for the personal computer and developing operational decision-support software, STSC changed its name to Manugistics in 1992 and focused on supply chain planning software.

 Manugistics purchased a number of companies that offered manufacturing scheduling and supply chain planning software.
-Companies such as Avyx, ProMIRA, PartMiner and Digital Freight Exchange were absorbed into the Manugistics fold between 1994 and 2002.
+Companies such as Avyx, ProMIRA, PartMiner, and Digital Freight Exchange were absorbed into the Manugistics fold between 1994 and 2002.

-During that year the company posted its greatest loss of $96.1 million, which led to staff reductions of approximately 30% and realignment to focus on certain "customer-driven" industries such as automotive, electronics, consumer products, food & beverage, and pharmaceuticals.
+During that year the company posted its greatest loss of US$96.1 million, which led to staff reductions of approximately 30% and realignment to focus on certain "customer-driven" industries such as automotive, electronics, consumer products, food & beverage, and pharmaceuticals.

 Despite the reorganization (including the appointment of a new CEO, Greg Owens, formerly the Supply Chain lead at Andersen Consulting), the company continued to see losses with each passing year.
 The staff reduction had severely impacted the development capability of the company and in 2000 the percentage of development staff, 27%, was significantly lower than competitors such as i2 and SAP.